arthurHamel/GeoUI/README.md

 These function are quite limited as you are expected to visualize the data in a GIS environement later.
 You can however previsualise the data with two contrast adjustement options: min-max and standart deviation.

 ### Export
 You can export your data as a GeoTiff file already with a coordinate system (but not georeferenced).
-You can select the coordinate system in `Edit` > `Settings`.
+You can select the coordinate system from `EPSG`.